The Solent Forum

 Ports as Harbour Authorities

 ABP, Portsmouth International Port and Cowes Harbour Commissioners are the designated Competent Harbour Authorities (CHA) for the Solent.
 All pilotage of commercial ships is undertaken by pilots licensed by the respective CHA.
-There are close liaison arrangements between the three CHAs and QHM Portsmouth over pilotage and navigational safety matters.
-The smaller harbour authorities within the Solent carry similar responsibilities for ensuring navigational safety and close working relationships exist between them and the larger authorities
+There are close liaison arrangements between the three CHAs and KHM Portsmouth over pilotage and navigational safety matters.
+The smaller harbour authorities within the Solent carry similar responsibilities for ensuring navigational safety and close working relationships exist between them and the larger authorities.

 Back to home